For owners and managers of public spaces, accessibility is a key concern.

 However, not everyone with poor vision can read braille, and owners of public spaces must take steps to accommodate the visually impaired in multiple alternative ways to meet diverse demands.

-Thankfully, cutting-edge devices (smartphones and tablets) continue to offer visually impaired people more advanced accessibility options.
+Beyond that, cutting-edge devices (smartphones and tablets) thankfully continue to offer visually impaired people more advanced accessibility options.
 Text-to-speech functions read the information presented on-screen in an audio format, helping users browse sites and use their phone’s features.

 Our app, for example, is an app for visually impaired people that provide navigational information in various indoor and outdoor spaces.
 The app acts as a virtual directory for users, directing them through locations with audio cues (such as ‘reception is 20 feet ahead to the left’ or ‘exit is 50 feet ahead’).
 Users can point their phone in a specific direction to learn what’s in front of them.